 Powderhorn Recreation Center, 3400 15th Ave.
 S Minneapolis, MN 55407

 Powderhorn neighborhood’s family-friendly, 2-hour artist showcase featuring storytellers, visual artists and performing artists.
-Register to attend in person or Zoom & Facebook live event.
 FREE event.
-10am-12pm.
-Registration required.
+January 16, 2023, 11am-12pm.

 Rev. Dr. Martin Luther King, Jr. Recreation Center, 4055 Nicollet Ave.
 S, Minneapolis, MN 55409

 The annual presentation of the Minneapolis Park and Recreation Board Living the Dream award.
-The celebration will be emceed by Chad Jackson of the Minnesota Twins and the keynote speaker will be Adair Mosley, President and CEO of Pillsbury United Communities.
-This year’s entertainment will be a musical performances by “VocalEssence Singers Of This Age.”
-6:30-8pm, FREE.
+January 16, 2023, 6:30-8pm, FREE.
 Learn more on the Minneapolis Parks website.